Bobby Witt Jr. Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.84 team ERA that ranks sixth among all MLB pitching staffs.
+- The Guardians' 3.79 team ERA ranks fifth across all league pitching staffs.

+- The Guardians give up the fourth-fewest home runs in baseball (89 total, one per game).

-- The Guardians are sending Civale (2-2) to the mound to make his ninth start of the season.
-He is 2-2 with a 2.96 ERA and 35 strikeouts through 45 2/3 innings pitched.
+- Williams (0-1) gets the starting nod for the Guardians in his fourth start of the season.
+He's put together a 3.79 ERA in 19 2/3 innings pitched, with 12 strikeouts.

-- His most recent time out came on Sunday against the Chicago Cubs, when the righty tossed six innings, surrendering one earned run while allowing three hits.
+- In his last time out on Monday against the Atlanta Braves, the righty went 6 1/3 innings, allowing four earned runs while surrendering seven hits.

-- The 28-year-old has amassed a 2.96 ERA and 6.9 strikeouts per nine innings in eight games this season, while allowing a batting average of .224 to his opponents.
+- The 23-year-old has a 3.79 ERA and 5.7 strikeouts per nine innings in three games this season, while giving up a batting average of .185 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.